Jehovah's Witnesses beliefs: Doctrine sources

 Doctrines of Jehovah's Witnesses are established by their Governing Body, which Witnesses are taught Jesus uses as a channel for God's progressive revelations and to direct Christians on biblical matters.
 Until late 2012, the Governing Body described itself as the representative and "spokesman" for God's "faithful and discreet slave class", a limited number of "anointed" Jehovah's Witnesses.
-The Governing Body seeks neither advice nor approval from any "anointed" Witnesses, other than high-ranking members at the Brooklyn headquarters.
+The Governing Body seeks neither advice nor approval from any "anointed" Witnesses, other than high-ranking members.
 At the 2012 Annual Meeting of the Watch Tower Society, the "faithful and discreet slave" was defined as referring to the Governing Body only.

 Jehovah's Witnesses are directed to welcome doctrinal changes, regarding such "adjustments" as "new light" or "new understanding" from God.
 The view is based on their interpretation of Proverbs 4:18, which they believe refers to a continuous progressive advancement in doctrinal knowledge and scriptural understanding for "righteous ones", with the holy spirit helping "responsible representatives of 'the faithful and discreet slave' at world headquarters to discern deep truths that were not previously understood".

-Watch Tower literature has suggested such enlightenment results from the application of reason and study, the guidance of holy spirit, and direction from Jesus Christ and angels.
+Watch Tower literature has suggested such enlightenment results from the application of reason and study, the guidance of holy spirit, and direction from Jesus and angels.
 The Governing Body disclaims infallibility and divine inspiration.
 Robert Crompton, author of a book on Watch Tower eschatology, has noted that it is difficult to trace the development of doctrines, because explicit changes are often not identified in Jehovah's Witness literature, leaving readers to assume which details have been superseded.

 The leadership makes no provision for members to criticize or contribute to official teachings.
 All Witnesses are expected to abide by the doctrines and organizational requirements as determined by the Governing Body.
 Watch Tower Society publications strongly discourage Witnesses from formulating doctrines and "private ideas" reached through independent Bible research.
 Members who promote privately developed teachings contrary to those of the Governing Body may be expelled and shunned.